Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 1. "switch" statement itself, which says that construction begins.
 2. "statementToCompare" which is passed to this switch statement to be compared with all the rest "matchingValue"'s.
 3. "case" which compares statementToCompare with the  "matchingValue", and if they are equal executes "codeBlock" .
-4. "break" means that execution of switch statement must end here.
+4. "break" means that execution of switch statement must end here and proceed outside of switch.
 5. "default"  is responsible for executing the code block if all the rest conditions are false.

 But switch statement has some limitations, it is able to compare and work with: